HanCreate/SurvivalProject-Server/README.md

 * User shop: You can now buy cards from a manual user shop.
 * User shop: You now get the shops when you join the room (even if the shop was opened before you joined the room).
 * User shop: You can now put and buy elements from the manual user shop.
+* User shop: Manual user shops now appear in the user shops window, and you can purchase manual user cards through that window.
+* Fixed a bug where if a user purchased something through the user shops window (F6 in the lobby), the owner of the card would not get any code.

 # 10/05/2017
 * You now lose points and code for leaving an ongoing game, in some game modes (just like the original SP).